bnb/bnb.im/posts/is-mdm.md

 ---
 Last night, I was looking at Lobste.rs and saw that the top post was a [blog post](https://lgug2z.com/articles/normalize-identifying-corporate-devices-in-your-software/) from [LGUG2Z](https://bsky.app/profile/lgug2z.com) about MDM detection, using Rust.
 The post heavily implied that this could be used for ensuring butts-in-seats (hands-on-keyboards?) licenses are being followed - you can use your imagination on how detecting MDM would connect to that.<!-- excerpt -->

 The scripts looked pretty simple, so I thought it'd be fun to implement in JavaScript.
-I know no rust, and am definitely a bit rusty since I was [laid off](https://www.linkedin.com/posts/activity-7355591427763884032-1imJ?utm_source=share&utm_medium=member_desktop&rcm=ACoAABOeUEQB_1xI46eoODDY40HH7EreVkdWrAA) a few months ago.
+I know no Rust, and am definitely a bit rusty since I was [laid off](https://www.linkedin.com/posts/activity-7355591427763884032-1imJ?utm_source=share&utm_medium=member_desktop&rcm=ACoAABOeUEQB_1xI46eoODDY40HH7EreVkdWrAA) a few months ago.
 In the past week I've been asked 6 times what I've worked on while not employed, which I've found... weird but understandable I guess.
 This seemed like a way to at least derust a little bit.

 It seemed like The Node Way to make it a package, so I've published a zero-tests (PRs welcome) package to npm called [`is-mdm`](https://www.npmjs.com/package/is-mdm) that checks both macOS and Windows for MDM enrollment.